The Birth Song Botanicals Blog

 How to Achieve A Proper Breastfeeding Latch

 A good latch is the strong foundation you need to have a successful breastfeeding experience.
-A healthy latch will reduce nipple soreness and encourage your baby to suckle deeply, which stimulates your milk to flow.
+A healthy breastfeeding latch will reduce nipple soreness and encourage your baby to suckle deeply, which stimulates your milk to flow.
 Sometimes a good latch comes easily, but in many cases, you will need to work with your baby to get the latch you need.
 This is the first time for your baby to breastfeed too!
 And don’t worry, soon enough you and your baby will be breastfeeding easily, and you won’t even have to think about it.
 It may take some work to get there, but you can most likely meet your breastfeeding goals.
 Continue reading

 • Page 1 of 3